redkyn/assigner/TUTORIAL.md

 [GitLab's tutorial](https://docs.gitlab.com/ee/user/project/repository/gpg_signed_commits/) explains the entire process in detail.

-Any deviations will be reported by default unless the `--nocheck` flag is passed to any of the `assigner score` subcommands.
+Any deviations will be reported by default unless the `--noverify` flag is passed to any of the `assigner score` subcommands.
 The integrity of student repositories can be checked without retrieving scores using the `assigner score integrity` command.

 ### Committing and pushing changes to student repositories